Wicket-keeper's gloves: Incidents and anecdotes

-In 2008, Mahendra Singh Dhoni was instructed by the match referee in an Australia-India game at the Sydney Cricket Ground to change his wicket-keeping gloves, which were deemed to be in violation of Law 40.2.
+In 2008, Mahendra Singh Dhoni was instructed by the match referee in an Australia-India game at the Sydney Cricket Ground to change his wicket-keeper's gloves, which were deemed to be in violation of the specifications.
+Again in 2019, ICC asked Dhoni to remove an Indian army insignia from his gloves.

 Wicket-keepers have been known to have a special bond with their equipment.
 Alan Knott, the legendary England wicket-keeper, is known to have worn his gloves in the evening at home to keep them supple.
 Jack Russell, yet another notable English keeper, allegedly slept with his gloves underneath his pillow.

 Knott is also known to have reinforced the protection offered by his gloves by taping pieces of plasticine to his inner gloves.
-There are known incidences of some wicket-keepers that used to insert beef steaks inside their gloves for added padding.
+There are known incidents of some wicket-keepers that used to insert beef steaks inside their gloves for added padding.